keithfma/pie-tac-toe/README.md

-# Tic Tac Toe
+# Pie Tac Toe

-Super-simple game written for my family to play on a Raspberry Pi Zero W. Implemented as a web app using Flask.
+Super-simple game written for my family to play on a Raspberry Pi Zero W. Implemented as a static web app.